fabiomb/Comfy-Workflow-sdxl/README.md

 - You need to import Searge SDXL modules
 - Upscaling to 2048px

+## Versions

+- 1.1 Workflow for Base+Refiner and Upscaling
+- 1.2 Workflow for Base+Refiner+VAE, FaceFix and Upscaling 4K

 ## Installation

 1. Download the .json file from this repository.